 The use of bath tubs, Jacuzzis, or anything that allows the body to submerge is not allowed, until clearance from the physician has been provided (usually 2-3 weeks after the surgery).
 Showering is allowed 48 hours after surgery.
 It is important to pat the operative areas dry and replace the dressings and compression garment.

-If you have questions regarding Scottsdale liposuction, Phoenix liposuction or smart lipo, please call one of our licensed providers at North Valley Plastic Surgery Scottsdale Phoenix at (480)991-6877.
+If you have questions regarding Scottsdale liposuction, Phoenix liposuction or smart lipo, please call one of our licensed providers at Arizona Facial Plastics Scottsdale Phoenix at (480)991-6877.

 *Results may vary.
 These results are not guaranteed.